OZEV eligible Solar compatible

 A proper EV charger install starts with a qualified electrician conducting a home survey to assess your property and electrical system.
 This ensures the installation is tailored to your needs and that the charger will be safely and efficiently placed.

 Extra cost may arise if you require longer cable runs, drilling through thick walls, or upgrades to your consumer unit or electrical system.
-Throughout the process, Cord’s customer service team provides support help and excellent customer service, ensuring clear communication and a smooth experience from the initial home survey to aftercare.

 Standard Installation vs Non-Standard Work